Secure CheckoutPersonal information is secured with SSL technology.

-- Provides comprehensive information for plant breeders developing new stress tolerant crop varieties
+- Provides comprehensive information for developing multiple stress-tolerant crop varieties

-- Includes in-depth, physiological, biochemical and molecular information
+- Includes in-depth physiological, biochemical, and molecular information associated with cross-tolerance

-- Includes color images and diagrams for effective communication of key concepts
+- Presents color images and diagrams for effective communication of key concepts

 Researchers who study advances in crop productivity enhancement and develop plants tolerant to multiple abiotic and biotic stressors

 1. Priming mediated stress and cross-stress tolerance in plants: concepts and opportunities

-2. Physiology and Molecular Mechanisms in Cross-regulation of Biotic-Abiotic Stress Responses
+2. Plant physiology and Molecular Mechanisms in Cross-regulation of Biotic-Abiotic Stress Responses

 3. Getting ready with the priming: Innovative weapons against biotic and abiotic crop enemies in a global changing scenario

-5. Induction of plant tolerance to biotic stresses by priming with natural compounds: possible mechanisms
+5. Induced resistance to biotic stress in plants by natural compounds: Possible mechanisms

-6. Induction of plant resistance to biotic stress by priming with β-aminobutyric acid (BABA) and its effect in nitrogen-fixing nodule development
+6. Induction of plant resistance to biotic stress by priming with β-aminobutyric acid (BABA) and its effect on nitrogen-fixing nodule development

-7. Water stress memory and subsequent water stress tolerance in plants
+7. Drought stress memory and subsequent drought stress tolerance in plants

 8. Reactive nitrogen species mediated cross-stress tolerance in plants